 8:30 a.m. - 5 p.m.
 CT

-At FocalPoint, we embrace a living well perspective.
+At FocalPoint, a Southern College of Optometry Clinical Facility, we embrace a living well perspective.
 We recognize that your eye health and vision care are an important part of your well-being.
 From work to play, you will enjoy access to the latest in treatment options designed especially for your needs.

 Our concierge plan gives you virtual access to doctors and your personal eyecare.
 This approach is particularly valuable to residents or employees who live or work daily at Crosstown Concourse.

-From one-of-a-kind frames, exclusive eyewear lines, fitting contact lens, and treatment of common eye problems, we provide an individualized approach for your eyecare needs.
+From one-of-a-kind designer frames, exclusive luxury eyewear lines, fitting contact lens, and treatment of common eye problems, we provide an individualized approach for your eyecare needs.

 Once you enter the doors of FocalPoint at Crosstown Concourse, the first step in our process is simply discussion.
 We want to know what you are feeling, what you are or are not seeing, and how long this issue has been in place.
 Before our team does anything, we need background information.